Skip to main content

 • Are you a good role model and do you enjoy helping others?

-• Would you feel comfortable assisting a diverse group of students?
+• Would you feel comfortable assisting a diverse group of students that may be different from yourself?

 • Do you feel you could approach a resident about a personal concern that has been brought to your attention?